logie17/swig-i18n/README.md

 ### Active Languages

 The module supports an "active_languages" option that allows your application to have a partial set of translations without displaying a partially translated site.
 When this option is set to an array of language codes only those languages will be translated regardless of the presence of a translated string for a given tag.
-In these cases the default will be used.
+In these cases the defaultwill be used.

 ```javascript
   var swig_i18n = require('swig-i18n.js');